 Chapter 4: Understanding early life hypoxia effects on the Atlantic silverside (Menidia menidia) through Dynamic Energy Budget theory

-Methods
+Main comments:

+I suggest restructuring the section DEB model description, starting from a table with the state variables, the fluxes and the differential equations all set out together.
+You already have a table of parameters.
+You could keep that separate as it also has parameter values.

+How about immediately after the DEB model description renaming your sectiion “Data and Fitting” (or something similar).
+This would describe briefly in one place (perhaps just one paragraph?) all the data you used (except for that on hypoxia.
+[I don’t understand your term “base model”].
+The information on BYOM (which is well written) will feel more natural after you’ve mention sources of data, not just which variables they relate to.

+The section on hypxia could perhaps start by making clear your modeling aim.
+To me your overarching hypothesis is that the changes in animal performance can be explained by changes in one or more of certain fluxes (or rate processes).
+You specify 4 processes and assume the hypoxia will reduce two of them and increase two of them.
+You then assume plausible functional forms for correction factors and identify the likely most important one (or combination) using AIC.

+At a number of places in the text, I’ve made smaller comments.
+They’re not exhaustive, as youy make some changes to the flow of argument on the basis of the above comments.

+See my response near the end about AIC.
+It’s a good number of years since I’ve looked at the stats for model selection, so my memory may be unreliable.
+But if I’m right some text will need edited.ethods

 DEB Model Description

 To model the stage-specific energy budget of M. menidia in a way that would allow us to explain early-life hypoxia effects with bioenergetic processes, we used DEBkiss, a simplified and widely applicable DEB model (Jager et al., 2013; Jager, 2018).
 The full set of assumptions and equations can be found in Jager (2018).
 Briefly, the flux of food (JX) or, for embryos, the egg buffer (WB) is immediately converted to assimilates which are allocated to a somatic fraction (κ) and a reproductive fraction (1-κ; Figure 1); these fractions are constant throughout the life cycle.
-The assimilation flux (JA) is the product of the scaled food level (f), the volumetric surface area (L2), and the parameter maximum area-specific assimilation rate (JaAm):
+The assimilation flux (JA) is the product of the scaled measure of resource availability (f), the volumetric surface area (L2), and the parameter maximum area-specific assimilation rate (JaAm):

 JA=f JAma L2